 This probably makes me sound completely anal and a little bit like a serial killer (don’t worry, the dots don’t form the picture of a pentagram or anything) but whatever – it’s a delicious way to spend a day and I won’t apologise for being meticulous when it comes to food.

-When I landed in Paris for the first time, I spent a happy few hours Googling the best baguette, the most celebrated croissant, a critically acclaimed salted caramel.
+When I touched down in pairs for my first holiday to France, I spent a happy few hours Googling the best baguette, the most celebrated croissant, a critically acclaimed salted caramel.
 I wrote them all down and charted my course, strapped on a pair of comfy shoes and set out.
 This is the route I took.

 Stage 1 – The best baguette in Paris